 January 2014: Paid £40 for electricity throughout 2013.

-January 2013: Paid £29 for electricity throughout 2012 - includes running electric AGA (which has saved ~40 litres of heating oil a week).
+January 2013: Got paid £29 for electricity throughout 2012 - includes running electric AGA (which has saved ~40 litres of heating oil a week).

 November 2012: Milk and newspapers are now being sold at Bernaville Nursery - thank you Tony.